-- #3.2.6.1 For a meter installed in a landscape area, it should be installed above ground level with a clear working headroom not less than 2 meters. - #3.2.6.2 A safe pedestrian access to the meter position should be provided.
+- #3.2.6.1 For a meter installed in a landscape area, it should be installed above ground level.
+In case the meter is installed in a meter box/cabinet, there shall be a proper working space in front of the meter box/cabinet with a clear working headroom not less than 2 meters. - #3.2.6.2 A safe pedestrian access to the meter position should be provided.